 Family and Medical Leave Act (FMLA)

-Employees, who will be absent for more than 3 days and the absence fits the above criteria, should contact the Benefits Manager.
+Employees who will be absent for more than 3 days should contact the Benefits Manager to discuss FMLA options.

 Sick Leave Bank

 The intent of the Sick Leave Bank is to provide extended sick leave to those members who experience an extended absence due to the employee's own prolonged illness or hospitalization, or the prolonged illness or hospitalization of an employee's immediate family member.
 For purposes of this policy, "immediate family member" shall be defined as spouse, children (or other dependents living in your home), parents, parents-in-law, sons-in-law, and daughters-in-law.
 The Sick Leave Bank shall not be available for use in conjunction with any illness due to elective surgery or cosmetic surgery.
 In order to be eligible to draw from the Bank, a member must: